mh0taj/onlyoffice-redmine/README.md

-# Redmine ONLYOFFICE Integration Plugin
+# ONLYOFFICE plugin for Redmine

 This plugin enables users to edit attachments from [Redmine](https://www.redmine.org/) using ONLYOFFICE Docs packaged as Document Server — [Community or Enterprise Edition](#onlyoffice-docs-editions).